FAQ

 Your device’s built-in webcam is probably fine.
 If you want to make a bit of an upgrade then I recommend either Elgato’s Facecam Pro or Insta360’s Insta360 Link.
 If you want to go further than that then I recommend something along the lines of what I’m using.Audio

 Your device’s built-in mic is probably fine too.
-If you want to take it up a notch then I can recommend recommend Logitech’s Blue Yeti large-diaphragm USB condenser mic.
+If you want to take it up a notch then I can recommend Logitech’s Blue Yeti large-diaphragm USB condenser mic.
 If you want to go further than that then I recommend something along the lines of what I’m using.

 About Who I Teach